yYorky/ClearMyBoss/README.md

 pip install -r requirements.txt python -m src.main
 ```

+Set `GROQ_REQUESTS_PER_MINUTE` in your `.env` to match the limits of your Groq plan.
+Exceeding this value results in `429 Too Many Requests`; the client will back off and
+temporarily reduce its rate based on Groq's `Retry-After` hints.

 The service checks for new documents every minute and posts comments automatically.